Softball: Ball in play

-A ball hit in the air and caught before hitting the ground, in fair or foul territory, puts the batter out.
-A fly ball is a ball hit high and deep, a pop fly is a ball hit high but short, and a line drive is a ball hit close to the horizontal.
+The last way to get a hitter out is a ball hit in the air and caught before hitting the ground, in fair or foul territory.
+A fly ball is a ball hit high and deep, a pop fly is a ball hit high but short, and a line drive is a ball hit horizontally (resembles a line).
 After the catch, runners must return to their original bases; if the defense throws the ball to that base before the runner returns, the runner is out as well, resulting in a double play.
 A runner who remains on the base until the ball is touched, or returns to the base (tags up) after the catch, may try to advance to the next base, at the risk of being tagged out between bases.
 As in baseball, the infield fly rule applies in some game situations to prevent the defense from recording multiple force outs by deliberately dropping an easy catch.

-Offensive strategy is mostly just to hit the ball skillfully to let the batter reach base and advance other runners around the bases to score runs.
+Offensive strategy is mostly from the order of the line-up, and to simply hit the ball skillfully to let the batter reach base and advance other runners around the bases to score runs.
 The count of balls and strikes indicates how aggressive the batter should be.
+Additionally, more advanced levels of the sport will attempt to place the ball (hit the ball to a certain area on the field) based on where runners are.
 The offense may try to sacrifice, with the batter deliberately making an out in order to advance runners.
 Defensive strategy is more complex, as particular situations (number of outs and positions of base-runners) and particular batters call for different positioning of fielders and different tactical decisions.
 The defense may decide to allow a run if it can achieve one or multiple outs.